Paramedic Law, Ethics and Professionalism

 3. Locate and discuss the governance and medico-legal frameworks that relate to paramedic practice;

-4. Exemplify the professional skills and attributes required of a paramedic including communication, teamwork, leadership, situational awareness and decision making; and
+4. Demonstrate the professional skills and attributes required of a paramedic including communication for patient safety and person-centred care; and

 5. Apply an ethical decision-making framework to navigate an out-of-hospital ethical dilemma.